-In August 2004, the Company completed the sale of \$150 million principal amount of 1.5% convertible unsubordinated notes (Notes) due 2024, through its subsidiary QIAGEN Finance (Luxembourg) S.A.
+In August 2004, the Company completed the sale of \$150.0 million principal amount of 1.50% convertible unsubordinated notes (2004 Notes) due 2024, through its subsidiary QIAGEN Finance (Luxembourg) S.A.
 Interest on the Notes is payable semi-annually in February and August.
-The Notes were issued at 100% of principal value, and are convertible into 11.5 million shares of common shares at the option of the holder upon the occurrence of certain events at a price of \$12.6449 per share, subject to adjustment.
+The 2004 Notes were issued at 100% of principal value, and are convertible into 10.1 million shares of common shares at the option of the holder upon the occurrence of certain events at a price of \$12.6449 per share, subject to adjustment.
 In November 2008, the Company issued 395,417 common shares upon the exercise of a portion of the subscription rights in connection with the conversion of \$5.0 million of the Notes.
-The Notes may be redeemed, in whole or in part, at QIAGEN's option on or after 7 years, at 100% of the principal amount provided the actual trading price of our common stock exceeds 120% of the conversion price for twenty consecutive trading days.
-In addition, the holders of the Notes may require QIAGEN to repurchase all or a portion of the outstanding Notes for 100% of the principal amount, plus accrued interest, on August 18, 2014 and 2019.
+The 2004 Notes may be redeemed, in whole or in part, at QIAGEN's option on or after 7 years, at 100% of the principal amount provided the actual trading price of our common stock exceeds 120% of the conversion price for twenty consecutive trading days.
+In addition, the holders of the Notes may require QIAGEN to repurchase all or a portion of the outstanding Notes for 100% of the principal amount, plus accrued interest, on August 18, 2019.
+As of December 31, 2014, \$130.5 million is included in short-term debt for the loan amounts payable to QIAGEN Finance (Luxembourg) S.A., with a maturity date of February 2024 but is due on demand in connection with conversions.
 The effective interest rate of the Notes amounts to 1.5%.
-The Company has reserved 11.5 million shares of common stock for issuance in the event of conversion.
+As of December 31, 2014, we have reserved 10.1 million common shares for issuance in the event of conversion of the 2004 Notes.
+In January 2015, we repaid the \$130.5 million loan to QIAGEN Finance (Luxembourg) S.A. and repurchased the warrant agreement with QIAGEN Finance (Luxembourg) S.A.

-In May 2006, the Company completed the sale of \$300.0 million principal amount of 3.25% senior convertible notes (2006 Notes) due 2026, through its subsidiary QIAGEN Euro Finance (Luxembourg) S.A.
-Interest on the 2006 Notes is payable semiannually in May and November.
-The 2006 Notes were issued at 100% of principal value, and are convertible into 15.0 million shares of common shares at the option of the holder upon the occurrence of certain events at a price of \$20.00 per share, subject to adjustment.
-The 2006 Notes cannot be called for the first 7 years and are callable thereafter subject to a provisional call trigger of 130% of the conversion price.
-In addition, the holders of the 2006 Notes may require QIAGEN to repurchase all or a portion of the outstanding Notes for 100% of the principal amount, plus accrued interest, on May 16, 2013, 2017 and 2022.
-The effective interest rate of the Notes amounts to 6.4%.
-The Company has reserved 15.0 million of common stock for issuance in the event of conversion.
 In October 2012, we completed a private placement through the issuance of new senior unsecured notes at a total amount of \$400 million with a weighted average interest rate of 3.66% (settled on October 16, 2012).
 The notes were issued in three series: (1) \$73 million 7-year term due in 2019 (3.19%); (2) \$300 million 10-year term due in 2022 (3.75%); and (3) \$27 million 12-year term due in 2024 (3.90%).
 Approximately €170 million (approximately \$220 million) of proceeds from the notes were used to repay amounts outstanding under our short-term revolving credit facility.
 The remainder of the proceeds provides additional resources to support QIAGEN's longer-term business expansion.

 In 2012, our Supervisory Board approved a program authorizing management to purchase up to a total of \$100 million of our common shares (excluding transaction costs).
-In the first half of 2013, 3.1 million QIAGEN shares were repurchased for approximately \$63.3 million.
-We completed the share repurchase program in April 2013 having repurchased between October 2012 and April 2013 a total of 5.1 million QIAGEN shares for a total aggregate cost of \$99.0 million.
+We completed this share repurchase program in April 2013 having repurchased, between October 2012 and April 2013, a total of 5.1 million QIAGEN shares for an aggregate cost of \$99.0 million.